MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gcc.md

 author: davepinch
-description: Learn how to use Dynamics 365 Guides US Government for government organizations ms.author: davepinch ms.date: 08/10/2022 ms.topic: article
+description: Learn how to use Dynamics 365 Guides US Government for government organizations ms.author: davepinch ms.date: 02/14/2024 ms.topic: overview
-title: Dynamics 365 Guides US Government ms.reviewer: v-brycho
+title: Dynamics 365 Guides US Government ms.reviewer: v-wendysmith
 ---

 # Dynamics 365 Guides US Government

 In response to the unique and evolving requirements of the United States public sector, Microsoft has created Dynamics 365 Guides US Government, a plan for US government organizations.
 We recommend that you read this supplementary section alongside the [Guides documentation](./overview.md).

 At this time, Dynamics 365 Guides US Government is offered only at the Government Community Cloud (GCC) level.
 It is currently unavailable for GCC High, and for the Department of Defense (DoD).